dev101.io

 How to use URL Parser

-1. Paste a URL into the top input.
+1. Paste a URL into the top input — absolute, relative, with credentials, or with an IPv6 literal host.

-2. Open Add base URL if the URL is relative or protocol-relative.
+2. Click Add base URL if the URL is relative or protocol-relative, then paste an absolute base like `https://example.com`.

-3. Read the Parts card for protocol, host, pathname, credentials, and origin.
+4. Scan the Parts card for protocol, origin, host, hostname, port, pathname, hash, and credentials.

-4. Scan the Domain breakdown row for subdomain / SLD / TLD.
+5. Check the Domain breakdown row for the subdomain / SLD / TLD split and any IDN / punycode pair.

-5. Edit the Query parameters table to tweak keys, values, or ordering.
+7. Edit the Query parameters table to tweak keys, values, duplicates, or ordering; the Cleaned URL updates on every keystroke.

-6. Copy the Cleaned URL or Share a link that restores the session.
+8. Copy any field with its per-row Copy button, or hit Share to produce a link that restores the whole session.

 URL Parser

 A client-side URL inspector.
 Paste any URL — absolute, relative, with credentials, with an IPv6 literal host, with a punycode IDN — and see every component split out with per-field copy buttons, an editable query-parameter table, and a live Cleaned URL at the top.
-Runs in your browser, never touches a server, uses only the WHATWG URL and URLSearchParams globals.
+Runs in your browser, never touches a server, uses only the WHATWG URL and URLSearchParams globals plus a hand-rolled RFC 3492 punycode decoder for IDN display.

 Every time you debug an OAuth redirect, a tracking-link misconfiguration, or a CDN rewrite rule, you end up writing the same one-liner: new URL(x); u.searchParams.getAll("utm_source"); u.pathname.split("/").
-It works, but it's also the moment where silent bugs creep in.
+It works, but silent bugs creep in.
 Is localhost a domain or a special case?
 Is the port 0 or an empty string?
 Did that trailing slash become an empty last segment or get stripped?
-Is the hostname xn--something a punycode label, and if so, what's the Unicode form?
+Is xn--something a punycode label, and what's the Unicode form?
 The built-in URL parser answers the first question but forces you to answer the rest by hand, every time.

 The URL Parser tool runs the full pipeline in one go.
 It classifies the host as domain, ipv4, or ipv6.
 It splits domains against a built-in mini-PSL so sub.example.co.uk correctly shows co.uk as the TLD and example as the SLD.
 It percent-decodes every path segment and compares against the re-encoded form, flagging segments that the browser would re-normalise.
-It groups duplicate query keys so ?a=1&a=2&a=3 shows a single row with an ×3 badge, and it lets you edit those rows live — including reordering — with the Cleaned URL staying in sync on every keystroke.
+It groups duplicate query keys so ?a=1&a=2&a=3 shows three rows with an ×3 badge, and it lets you edit those rows live — including reordering — with the Cleaned URL staying in sync on every keystroke.
+The whole state round-trips through the URL fragment, which browsers never transmit to servers, so a shareable parse of a gnarly production link never exposes the link itself.

 What it does